-Set forth below are all of the taxes levied for the 2019 tax year by all overlapping taxing jurisdictions and the District.
+Set forth below are all of the taxes levied for the 2020 tax year by all overlapping taxing jurisdictions and the anticipated 2021 tax rates for MUD 489 and the District.
+None of the entities below have adopted a 2021 tax rate.
 No recognition is given to local assessments for civic association dues, fire department contributions, solid waste disposal charges or any other levy of entities other than political subdivisions.